Movicon Help on Line - Rel. 11.7.1302

 Report and Alarm Statistics

-By using the Movicon "Embedded Reports", you can create reports to display data recorded by the project's DataLoggers and Historical Log.
-Report's on project "Alarms" tables also allow reports to be created on alarm statistics, as described in the paragraph on "Alarm Statistic".
-You will find some ready-made reports on alarm statistics available in the Movicon installation folder which can be customized or you can create new ones.
+The Movicon "Embedded Reports", can be used to create reports on data recorded by the project's DataLoggers and Historical Log.
+Reports that are created for project "Alarms" can also be created for alarm statistics, as described in the paragraph on "Alarm Statistic".
+Predefined reports on alarm statistics are provided in the Movicon installation folder and they can be customized or news ones can be created.

-In certain cases, it is also possible to generate reports on variable trace tables.
+Reports on variable trace tables can also be created.
 In this case, the variable Trace must be set with the same DSN used by the DataLogger (or Historical Log).
-In this way the variable table will be created within the same DataLogger database (or Historical Log).
-When using Embedded Reports, the "DataLogger/Recipe" ( or Historical Log) item must be set as "Data Source Type", then the name of the DataLogger must be selected in the "Data Logger/Recipe" field (or a table in the "Event Log Type" field).
-At this point, it is essential that a customized "Query Report" be inserted to extract data from the variable trace table and not from the DataLogger table (or Historical Log).
-For example, if the variable being traced is called "VAR00001",and the table has the same name as the variable, the query will be:
+By doing this, the variable table will be created within the same DataLogger database (or Historical Log).
+When using Embedded Reports, the "DataLogger/Recipe" ( or Historical Log) item must be set as "Data Source Type", and the name of the DataLogger must be selected in the "Data Logger/Recipe" field (or a table in the "Event Log Type" field).
+At this point, it will be necessary to insert a customized "Query Report" to extract data from the variable trace table and not from the DataLogger table (or Historical Log).
+For example, if the variable being traced is called "VAR00001", and the table has the same name as the variable, the query should then be:

 Select * From VAR00001 Order By LocalCol DESC